ScJa/ercfund/README.md

 Before creating a pull request make sure to run all tests and lint your code to check if all changes can be adopted.

-## Contact

-I have created a [slack channel](https://join.slack.com/t/ercfund/shared_invite/enQtMzQxNDA3ODY5NDA5LTRhYTc2OWM2NWNmMTc2MTAzZjgwMWU2ZDBiN2M2OTNlNDg2OTI0YTQzYTIyN2QyMmE5YTFlNTk1MWJkZmM2NGE) where you can ask any questions about the repository or directly contact me.

-### About me

-I am currently finishing up my master studies at the Technical University of Vienna.
-I am both interested in blockchain-related tech and finance and developed this software as part of my master thesis.
-The master thesis will be published at least partly in the coming months.

 ## Special Thanks To

  - [OpenZeppelin](https://github.com/OpenZeppelin/zeppelin-solidity): I reused many of their community-audited code for simple functions of the fund.
 I find their initiative great and it was my main resource on learning how to program in Solidity.